-Skoda has replaced its popular Yeti SUV with this car, the Karoq.
-Jonathan Crouch looks at what this small but spacious compact Crossover has to offer.
+Skoda replaced its popular Yeti SUV with this car, the Karoq.
+Jonathan Crouch looks at what this mid-sized Czech SUV has to offer.

 Ten Second Review